 - Finally, check your new HTTPS site with Qualys SSL Labs for security vulnerabilities

-It shouldn’t come as much of a surprise that Google is now making HTTPS a minor ranking factor.
-Google has made it perfectly clear over the last couple of years that security is one of their primary concerns.
-Making the move to HTTPS can be complicated, but it also adds a level of increased security that will not only please Google, but will reassure your clients and customers.
+It shouldn't come as much of a surprise that Google is now making HTTPS a minor ranking factor.
+Google has made it perfectly clear over the last couple of years that security is one of its primary concerns.
+Making the move to HTTPS can be complicated, but it also adds a level of increased security that will not only please Google but will reassure your clients and customers.